 - Fire drills are practiced monthly.
 If you are in the building when this is occurring, please exit the Center.
 In the event of a fire, everyone will be evacuated from the building as expeditiously as possible utilizing the posted evacuation plan and moving at least 75 feet from the building. - Tornado drills are practiced at least twice a year with the children reporting to their designated safe zone and covering their heads with their hands and arms. - In case of a bomb threat drill, the same evacuation procedure will apply.
+All children and adults will move at least 850 feet from the building unless able to put a large structure in between them and the designated position of a possible threat.

-All children and adults will move at least 750 feet from the building. - Lockdown drills are practiced monthly.
-If you are in the building during a lockdown drill you are to proceed to the nearest open room and follow the direction of the staff in that room.
+- If the threat is designated at one of the CDCs all buildings will move behind the MCX and post up against the outside wall. - If the threat is designated at the MCX/Commissary location all CDCs will move to the far end of Lanham Field nearest to the Auto Geeks location. - Lockdown drills are practiced monthly.
+If you are in the building during a lockdown drill, you are to proceed to the nearest open room and follow the direction of the staff in that room.
 Parents are not to try and run your child to their room.
 The goal of this drill is to get out of sight as quickly as possible and remain quiet.